al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 e.g. We found that Y is more likely better than X.

-skills: Be curious, play around, ability to ask good questions, distill what is important, common sense, this can contribute to metrics(KPIs to monitor) but should be more focused on the ideas for change.
+skills: Be curious, play around, make observations, question a lot, distill what is important, common sense, this can contribute to metrics(KPIs to monitor) but should be more focused on the ideas for change.

 **4. (An Insight) That was presented in a clear way - [Presentation]**